SCALEit-eG/scaleit-interfaces-specification/AssetManagement/README.md

 GET /assets?type=App&network=true&from=urn%3Ascaleit%3Adev%3Aassets%3A1%3A1%3Asensor-app-template1
 ```

+### POST /assets
+add / register an asset

 ### GET /assets/{id}
 get information about a specific asset

 ### PUT /assets/{id}
-change information about an asset like geoposition
+change metainformation of an asset

-### POST /assets
-add an asset to the root of the asset tree

 ### DELETE /assets/{id}
-delete an asset
+delete an asset and optionally its hierarchy

 ## Asset Data